VoxelHax/OpenBukloit/README.md

 - **Powerful camouflage engine, which makes it harder to find backdoor in plugin.**

 ## Installation
 In order to use OpenBukloit you must have any Java version installed (but not lower than 8).
 OpenBukloit jar can be downloaded from [releases tab](https://github.com/Voxelhax/OpenBukloit/releases/latest).
-OpenBukloit jar can be downloaded from releases tab.
 OpenBukloit does not require any additional actions, just put jar file somewhere and use it from command line.

 ## Usage
 To run OpenBukloit, open command prompt in the directory where OpenBukloit jar is located and type: